 Add this idea to your to-do list and look for ways to share your goodness with the world.

-I wrote a post about how to get started rock painting.
+I wrote a post about how to get started with rock painting.
 It’s a movement about painting rocks and hiding them for others to find.

 You can read more about this idea here: Rock Painting Ideas – How to Get Started